r-lib/slider/README.md

   - `tibbletime::rollify()`
   - `tsibble::slide()`

-I believe that slide is the next iteration of these.
+I believe that slider is the next iteration of these.
 There are a few reasons for this:

   - To me, the API is more intuitive, and is more flexible because